jerabaul29/guidelines_writing_papers/README.md

 Suggest extra guidelines in issues.

+## Meta [X]

+- **X0**: use a version control system to track changes: ideally git (possibly git + overleaf), at least overleaf with track changes when several authors edit the same document.
+- **X1**: prefer using LaTex whenever possible.
+- **X2**: use a spellchecking tool, and ideally a LLM language checking tool too.

 ## General [G]

 - **G0**: Keep It Stupid Simple.
 Make simple things simple and complicated things understandable.
 Reduce to simple ideas / first principles, even if this requires breaking things down in several steps.